 - Drag and drop steps and blueprints from your library (at left) into the Blueprint Designer to build your blueprint.
 You can include blueprints, scripts or steps within blueprints.
 You cannot include blueprints, scripts or steps within a script or step.

-- (Optional) Click Referenced to refer a script or blueprint to this blueprint.
-For more information on References, see Refer scripts and blueprints.
+- (Optional) Click Referenced to link the script or blueprint to this blueprint.
+For more information on blueprint references, see Create references to scripts and blueprints.

 Step 3: Configure steps and blueprints